rmkit-dev/rmkit/docs/BUILDING.md

 with framebuffer:

 * compile with real framebuffer: `ARCH=x86 make harmony`
-* switch to virtual terminal and run `./build/bin/harmony`
+* switch to virtual terminal and run `sudo ./src/build/harmony.exe`

 with image framebuffer:

 * compile with fake framebuffer: `ARCH=dev make harmony`
-* run harmony
+* run harmony with `sudo ./src/build/harmony.exe`
 * run local viewer: `make view`

+NOTE: sudo is necessary because the framebuffer capabilities are queried via ioctl to figure out the proper width and height to use, among other things

 ### Remarkable